amoe/figshare-uploader/README.md

 Using the correct directory for your Qt installation.  scons has no way to detect the root of the Qt installation in Windows (it can do so in Linux).

+Note that you should not try to do this within git-bash.
+For some reason scons fails to detect moc when it's invoked through git-bash.
+Instead, use standard Windows `cmd`.

 You also need [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).
 Use the version `Win64 OpenSSL v1.0.2n`.
 Then you need the libs `ssleay32.dll` and